philips-software/post-to-medium-action/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## State
-> Work in progress, might not be functional yet
+> Functional, but work in progress.
+Use at your own risk.

 ## Usage